christopheradams/elixir_style_guide/README.md

 ## Syntax

-* Use parens when you have arguments, no parens when you don't
+* Use parentheses when you have arguments, no parentheses when you don't

 ```Elixir
 # not preferred